MichaelSchneeberger/rxbp/README.md

 ## Features

-- **Observable Pattern** - built on the reactive programming model.
+- **Observable Pattern**: built on the reactive programming model.
-- **Backpressure** - enables memory-safe handling of fast data producers and slow consumers.
+- **Backpressure**: enables memory-safe handling of fast data producers and slow consumers.
-- **RxPY compatibility** - interoperates with [RxPY](https://github.com/ReactiveX/RxPY/tree/master), bridging classic observables and backpressure-aware *Flowables*.
+- **RxPY compatibility**: interoperates with [RxPY](https://github.com/ReactiveX/RxPY/tree/master), bridging classic observables and backpressure-aware Flowables.
-* **Continuation certificate**: ensures the execution of a Flowable completes, albeit with some computational overhead.
+- **Continuation certificate**: ensures the execution of a Flowable completes, avoiding any continuation deadlock.
+- **Favor usability** - Favor an implementation that is simple, safe, and user-friendly, while accepting some computational overhead.

 <!-- ## Installation -->